Everton 1-3 Manchester City

 What's next?

-City visit Liverpool in the first leg of their Champions League last-16 tie on Wednesday, 4 April (19:45 BST), before both the Merseyside and Manchester derby are played next weekend.
+City visit Liverpool in the first leg of their Champions League quarter-final on Wednesday, 4 April (19:45 BST), before both the Merseyside and Manchester derby are played next weekend.

 Everton host third-placed Liverpool on Saturday, 7 April (12:30 BST), while City will clinch the title if they win at home to United (17:30 BST).